-DO NOT USE THIS BOILER IF ANY PART HAS BEEN SUBMERGED
+DO NOT USE THIS BOILER IF ANY PART HAS BEEN SUBMERGED IN WATER.

-IN WATER.
 Immediately call a qualified service technician.
 The boiler MUST BE replaced if it has been submerged.
+Attempting to operate a boiler that has been submerged could create numerous.

-Attempting to operate a boiler that has been submerged could create numerous harmful conditions, such as a potential gas leakage causing a fire and/or explosion, or the release of mold, bacteria, or other harmful particulates into the air.
+operate a boiler that has been submerged could create numerous harmful conditions, such as a potential gas leakage causing a fire and/or explosion, or the release of mold, bacteria, or other harmful particulates into the air.
 Operating a previously submerged boiler could result in property damage, severe personal injury, or death.